 - 2021: The Southwest Quadrant Class Environmental Assessment is re-initiated and re-named the Southwest Guelph Water Supply Class Environmental Assessment.

-- 2019: City launches campaign to share proposed solution to protect drinking water with the community, including closing the Dolime Quarry, bringing the site into the City’s municipal boundary, giving control of the quarry’s water supply and building an on-site water management system and creating a new mixed-use residential neighbourhood on the property.
+- 2019: City launches campaign to share proposed solution to protect drinking water with the community, including closing the Dolime Quarry, bringing the site into the City’s municipal boundary, giving control of the quarry’s water supply to the City, building an on-site water management system and creating a new mixed-use residential neighbourhood on the property.
 This new mixed-use residential neighbourhood on the quarry property is independent from the Southwest Guelph Water Supply Class Environmental Assessment.

 - 2018: A solution to protect Guelph’s drinking water from the potential risk posed by the Dolime Quarry emerges.
 Another update to the ongoing Water Supply Master Plan is initiated to explore and re-confirm the water supply potential in southwest Guelph

 - 2016: Membro replacement well (a municipal water supply well) drilled to increase the security of water supply and achieve higher pumping rates (up to permitted rate)